heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ɵ. The whorl fractures along lines of ruin: avenues of teeth, collapsed suns, and luminescent ruin, ripping the computational fabric of the network like wet paper.
+ɰ.
+The whorl fractures along galactic lines of ruin: avenues of teeth, collapsed suns, and luminescent ruin, ripping the computational fabric of the network like wet paper.